Funafuti, Tuvalu: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Ensure that you find the correct type.
-Many adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types I. Be careful to get the correct type.
+The vast majority of adapters available are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

 • Airplane phone mount